slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The measure of wisdom is how calm you are when facing any given situation." (...)
 "Knowledge is discovered colectively.
 Wisdom is rediscovered individually."
 -- Naval Ravikant*

-> *"The art of being wise is knowing what to overlook."
--- William James*

-> *"To attain knowledge, add things everyday.
-To attain wisdom, remove things everyday."
--- Lao Tzu*

-> *"Information is not knowledge."
--- Albert Einstein*

-> *"Silence is a fence around wisdom."
--- Rabbi Akiva*

-> *"It takes a wise man to discover a wise man."
--- Diogenes*

-> *"A clever person solves a problem.
-A wise person avoids it."
--- Albert Einstein*

-> *"The wisest people follow their own direction."
--- Euripedes*

 > *"The measure of intelligence is creativity.
 The measure of wisdom is sagacity.
 The measure of ethics is transparency."
 -- rapahelz@x*